 Kintsugi, as the practice is known, gives new life to damaged or aging ceramic objects by celebrating their frailty and history.
 One can consider how we might live a kintsugi life, or "rebirth" finding value in the cracks, missing pieces and chips – bringing to light the scars that have come from life experiences, finding new purpose through aging and loss, seeing the beauty of imperfection' and loving ourselves, family and friends despite flaws.
 See our kintsugi work

 Patty Storms Painting Studio:

 Patty Storms (www.pattystorms.com), originally from Maine, is a lifetime artist and began her passion for drawing and painting at an early age.
-After graduating from Wesleyan University with a degree in Art History she worked at both Christie’s and LIGHT Gallery in New York City in the field of 19th and 20th century photography.
-Through her career as an artist, she has worked in several mediums including oil, watercolor, pencil, pen and ink and ceramics.
+She works in several mediums including oil, watercolor, pencil, pen and ink and ceramics.

 We are teachers at heart and share our knowledge and experiences on our website (see tutorials index page).
-We update and add information frequently including glaze recipes, tutorials, and tips for both ceramic art and restoration.
+We update and add information frequently including pottery making and managing a pottery studio lessons, glaze recipes and tips for both ceramic art and restoration.
 More ...